38 Tips You Must Follow to Lose Weight, Say Dietitians

 Try swapping instead of skipping.

 Always snack on a handful of candy at 10 a.m.?
-"Set yourself up for success by replacing it with a healthier food rather than trying to skip it all together," Dixon says.
+"Set yourself up for success by replacing it with a healthier food rather than trying to skip it altogether," Dixon says.
 "Pack a handful of nuts in your bag.
 Set them on your desk in the morning, in plain sight.
 When 'chocolate-o-clock' hits, grab your healthy snack instead."
 Other swaps to consider would be a chocolate chip protein bar instead of a chocolate chip cookie, an open-faced sandwich instead of a sub, and some cheese and healthy crackers instead of a slice of pizza.

 Fill up on fiber.